apache/echarts-handbook/contents/en/how-to/cross-platform/server.md

 // Output a string
 const svgStr = chart.renderToSVGString();

+// If chart is no longer useful, consider dispose it to release memory. chart.dispose();
+chart = null;
 ```

 The overall code structure is the almost same as in the browser, starting with `init` to initialise a chart example and then setting the configuration items for the chart via `setOption`.
 However, the parameters passed to `init` will be different from those used in the browser.